Accountant Resume Guide: Examples & Templates That Get Interviews (2026)

 How do I write an accounting resume with no experience?

-Focus on transferable skills: data analysis (financial modeling), accuracy (reconciliation work), and software proficiency (Excel, QuickBooks).
-Highlight coursework projects, internship experience, and any bookkeeping or AP/AR work.
+Lead with transferable skills: data analysis, reconciliation accuracy, software proficiency (Excel, QuickBooks).
+Highlight internship metrics (workpapers completed, clients served), coursework projects with business outcomes, and any AP/AR or bookkeeping work.
+Include CPA exam status if applicable.
 Target staff accountant or accounting clerk roles as entry points.
-Include CPA exam status if applicable.

 What is the best resume format for an accountant?

-Reverse chronological format with a strong professional summary, quantified experience bullets, skills grouped by category (software, technical knowledge, certifications), and education.
-One page for under 5 years of experience, two pages maximum for senior accountants and managers.
+Reverse chronological with professional summary (3-4 lines, 2+ metrics), quantified experience bullets (4-6 per role, action verb + metric), skills grouped by category (software, technical, certifications), and education.
+One page under 5 years experience, two pages max for senior roles.
+Controllers and partners read resumes like financial statements — brevity and precision win.

 Should an accounting resume include metrics?